Top 10 sights

 3. Oostereiland

-Among my favourite sights, the Oostereiland should not be missed.
+Among my favourite sights Hoorn, the Oostereiland should not be missed.
 When I take a walk through the city myself, I almost always walk around the Oostereiland.
 The light, the air, the wind, the sturdy buildings and the view make this place more than worthwhile in both good and bad weather!

 4. Oosterpoort